Advanced Content

 What Are Data Enrichment Services?

 A data enrichment service takes your existing records — names, email addresses, company names, LinkedIn profiles — and fills in what's missing by querying external databases.
-The goal is to turn thin, incomplete records into profiles your team can actually act on.
+The goal is to turn thin, incomplete records into profiles your team can act on.

-For a B2B sales team, that usually means appending verified email addresses, direct phone numbers, job titles, company size, industry, and technology stack to prospect lists that currently have half that information (or less).
+For B2B sales, that typically means appending verified email addresses, direct mobile numbers, job titles, company size, and industry to prospect lists.
+For marketing, it means adding firmographic and behavioral data that enables segmentation and personalization at scale.

 What Data Enrichment Services Actually Provide

-Contact Data Enrichment
+Contact Data

-Firmographic Enrichment
+Firmographic Data

-Technographic Enrichment
+Technographic Data

-Technographic data reveals a company's technology stack — which CRM they use, what marketing automation platform they run, their cloud infrastructure, and more.
-If your product integrates with Salesforce, knowing which prospects already use Salesforce is a massive targeting advantage.
+Technographic data reveals a company's technology stack — which CRM, marketing platform, or cloud infrastructure they use.
+If your product integrates with Salesforce, knowing which prospects already run Salesforce is a major targeting advantage.
+Not all enrichment services include this; some specialize in it exclusively.

-Intent Data Enrichment
+Intent Data

-Demographic and Geographic Enrichment
+Demographic and Geographic Data

 Types of Data Enrichment Services